apache/druid/docs/tutorials/index.md

 This configuration includes default settings that are appropriate for this tutorial.
 For example, it loads `druid-multi-stage-query` extension so that you can use the MSQ task engine to ingest data using SQL.

-You can view the `auto` setting and others in the configuration files in `conf/druid/`.
+You can view the default settings in the configuration files located in `conf/druid/auto`.

 From the apache-druid-{{DRUIDVERSION}} package root, run the following command: